polkadot-js/docs/docs/kusama/extrinsics.md

    Fails unless [`crate::pallet::Config::StakeAdapter`] is of strategy type:  [`adapter::StakeStrategyType::Delegate`].

-   The pending slash amount of the member must be equal or more than `ExistentialDeposit`.
    This call can be dispatched permissionlessly (i.e. by any account).
-If the execution  is successful, fee is refunded and caller may be rewarded with a part of the slash  based on the [`crate::pallet::Config::StakeAdapter`] configuration.
+If the member has  slash to be applied, caller may be rewarded with the part of the slash.

 ### bondExtra(extra: `PalletNominationPoolsBondExtra`)
 - **interface**: `api.tx.nominationPools.bondExtra`